 Digestive Power Breakfast

 Muesli and cultured milk make an optimal breakfast for supporting digestive health.
 The muesli provides fiber-packed whole grains and the cultured milk provides gut-friendly probiotics.
 Probiotics are good bacteria that live inside your gut.
-Having a steady supply may help promote everything from immune health to digestive health.
+Having a steady supply of probiotics from foods such as cultured milk and yogurt may help promote everything from immune health to digestive health.

 Sweeten to Your Preference

 Growing up, I would always add jam to the muesli and filmjölk to give it a little more sweetness.
 These days I sometimes add jam but more often go for fresh fruit and maybe a little honey for extra sweetness.
 Sliced bananas, fresh berries, and clementine pieces are all delicious toppings.
 You can even add frozen wild blueberries, they tasted delicious warmed in the microwave but are also refreshing frozen on a hot summer day–in addition to making pretty blue swirls when stirred.